Healthdirect Free Australian health advice you can count on.

 What causes tetanus?

-• any wound that is not clean
+• a wound or cut that is not clean

 • a bite from an animal or human

-• they are very deep
+• they are deep

-• they contain a foreign body such as a splinter
+• they contain a foreign body, such as a splinter

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.